Investment Management

 Conservative Growth and Income Portfolio

 This portfolio employs the tactical approaches as the Global Growth Portfolio, and expresses the same views of investment opportunities.
 It differs by holding fixed-income investments in almost all market conditions and generally takes smaller positions in equities than in Global Growth Portfolios.
 As a result, the level of investment risk in these portfolios is lower than in Global Growth Portfolio.
-Core’s fixed-income investments are global and may include inflation-linked bonds.
+Core's fixed-income investments are global and may include inflation-linked bonds.
 Since 2002, these portfolios have held short- and long-term bonds denominated in foreign currencies, to take advantage of the depreciation of the U.S. dollar.
-This portfolio generally offers less quarter-to quarter volatility and current income.
 It appeals to more conservative investors.

 Risk Averse Portfolio

 This portfolio is intended for investors with an aversion to risk and volatility.
 It is made up primarily of fixed-income investments; equities and other assets are held in relatively small proportions.
-As with Global Growth and Conservative Growth and Income Portfolios, the bonds in this portfolio usually include bonds or cash reserves denominated in foreign currencies.
-These foreign currency bonds pay interest and gain in value as the dollar continues to weaken.
+As with Global Growth and Conservative Growth and Income Portfolios, the bonds in this portfolio often includes bonds or cash reserves denominated in foreign currencies.
+These foreign currency bonds pay interest and gain in value as the dollar weakens.
 The small proportion of equities and other assets in this portfolio is invested in a manner consistent with the themes and investment ideas in the Global Growth Portfolio.
 This portfolio provides current income and stability and has limited exposure to stock market swings.

 Capital Preservation Portfolio

-For a fuller discussion of Core’s portfolio management practices, kindly see the memorandum entitled "Principles and Processes in Core’s Portfolio Management Practices".
+For a fuller discussion of Core's portfolio management practices, kindly see the memorandum entitled "Principles and Practices in Core's Portfolio Management Practices".